-The firm enters into various derivative contracts that meet the definition of a guarantee under FIN No. 45.
+The firm enters into various derivative contracts that meet the definition of a guarantee under FIN No. 45, "Guarantor's Accounting and Disclosure Requirements for Guarantees, Including Indirect Guarantees of Indebtedness of Others."
 Such derivative contracts include written equity put options, written currency contracts and interest rate caps, floors and swaptions.
 FIN No. 45 does not require disclosures about derivative contracts if such contracts may be cash settled and the firm has no basis to conclude it is probable that the counterparties held, at inception, the underlying instruments related to the derivative contracts.
 The firm has concluded these conditions have been met, for certain large, internationally active commercial and investment banks and end users.
 Accordingly, the firm has not included such contracts in the table below.